leonpagotto/taskly.chat/stories/11-configure-smart-automation-nudges/Backlog/BUI-001-migrated-legacy-task-improve-this-summary.md

 Build Frontend UI for Nudge Configuration

 ## Acceptance Criteria

-- [ ] (Legacy acceptance criteria embedded in legacy body or to be refined)
+- [ ] Implementing the UI based on the designs provided by the UX/UI Designer
+- [ ] Connecting the React components to the backend API to fetch and persist user settings
+- [ ] Providing real-time feedback to the user on their configuration changes
+- [ ] Ensuring a responsive and accessible user experience

 ## Implementation Notes
 - Migrated by normalize-tasks script

 Auto-upgraded from legacy placeholder via upgrade-legacy-tasks script.

+Acceptance criteria refined automatically from legacy bullet list.
 ## Progress Log
+- 2025-09-20 Refined acceptance criteria (auto)

 - 2025-09-19 Normalized legacy file
 ## Migration Note
 Upgraded in-place; original legacy body retained below.